 The privacy settings you have access to in Chrome give you some protection from online threats.
-But Chrome doesn’t have a built-in VPN, unlike the already-mentioned solutions.
-And today, it’s extremely important to have your information protected.
+But Chrome doesn’t have a built-in VPN, and today, it’s extremely important to have your information protected.

 Not to mention that Chrome removed the ad-block extensions completely for home users.
 Another detail to take into consideration.

 Mozilla Firefox is another good software option to use with Google Docs.
 The wide range of features included in this classic browser makes it a good candidate for our top pick.